 Station 4 Reflection Questions:

-Do you think that Aegyptopithecus should be classified as an anthropoid, and if so, as acatarrhine or platyrrhine?
+- Do you think that Aegyptopithecus should be classified as an anthropoid?
+If so, are they a catarrhine or platyrrhine?